Gepsu/bootdev-static-site/README.md

-Run `./main.sh` to generate a static site from markdown contents found in `content/` Run `./test.sh` to run unit tests
+Run `./main.sh` to generate a static site from markdown contents found in `content/` Run `./build.sh` to generate a github-ready static site from markdown contents found in `content/` Run `./test.sh` to run unit tests

 **Lessons learned**